ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Format of Scope {#sec-format-scope}

-Building on {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope to use.
+Building on {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope used in this profile.

-To this end, this profile uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}, and defines the following AIF specific data model AIF-OSCORE-GROUPCOMM.

-With reference to the generic AIF model
+To this end, this profile uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}.
+In particular, with reference to the generic AIF model

 ~~~~~~~~~~~
    AIF-Generic<Toid, Tperm> = [* [Toid, Tperm]]